-The Group's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, cash flow and fair value interest rate risk, and price risk), credit risk and liquidity risk.
-The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Group's financial performance.
-Risk management is carried out by the senior management of the Group.
+The Group's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
+The Group's policies on financial risk management were set out in the 2021 Financial Statements and there have been no significant changes in the financial risk management policies for the three months and six months ended June 30, 2022.